December, 2018 – First Reviews of The Rosewood Massacre…

 February 13, 2011 – Virtual Rosewood in St. Petersburg Times

 The St. Pete Times recently ran a story by Jon Wilson, writer and researcher with the Florida Humanities Council’s quarterly magazine Forum.
-This excellent article was featured on the front page of the Perspective Section and ran across two pages.
-This one article brought more than 500 visitors to the site, and 400+ spent more than twenty minutes watching the digital documentary.
+His article was featured on the front page of the Perspectives Section.
 You can view a scanned version of the article here.

 January 7, 2011 – Virtual Rosewood Story in Chiefland Citizen